Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/templates.md

 {% endraw %}

-In this example, we capture the value of the [CSRF token] from the body a first response, and inject it as a header in the next POST request.
+In this example, we capture the value of the [CSRF token] from the body of the first response, and inject it as a header in the next POST request.

 {% raw %}